lzlbadguy/TriPlanner/README.md

   Constraints on velocity, curvature, and collision are checked, and feasible candidates are transformed into the global frame to serve as initial trajectories for subsequent stages.

 - **Stage 2: Safety Corridor Generation**
-  Based on obstacle geometry and candidate trajectories, piecewise feasible safety corridors are constructed using **minimum-volume inscribed ellipses (MVIE)** and tangency constraints.
+  Based on obstacle geometry and candidate trajectories, piecewise feasible safety corridors are constructed using **maximum-volume inscribed ellipses (MVIE)** and tangency constraints.
   The resulting convex polygons provide explicit feasible regions for optimization.

 - **Stage 3: Trajectory Optimization within the Corridor**